 Davidson saw the value in a coalition of industry insiders and riders working toward the common end of advancing motorcycling.
 Davidson was inspired to align himself closely with and support the American Motorcyclist Association.

-At the age of 69, Davidson was killed in a car crash just three miles south of his home.
-The accident claimed the lives of Davidson's wife Clara, and their friends Dorothy and Donald Jeffery.
+At 69, Davidson was killed in a car crash just three miles south of his home.
+The accident claimed the lives of Davidson's wife, Clara, and their friends Dorothy and Donald Jeffery.
 The Davidsons were survived by their three children, Margaret, Arthur Jr., and James Davidson.

-Arthur was not only instrumental in building the first Harley-Davidson® bikes and founding the company but was also mostly responsible for enshrining the brand's place in American history and popular culture.
+Arthur was not only instrumental in building the first Harley-Davidson® bikes and founding the company, he was mostly responsible for enshrining the brand's place in American history and popular culture.

 William "Bill" Davidson was born in Milwaukee, along with his brothers Arthur and Walter.